Millenia Tower

-Millenia Tower is a 218 m, 41-storey skyscraper at Marina Centre in Singapore next to Promenade MRT station.
-The building is located in Millenia Singapore, and is the centrepiece of the development, less than 20 minutes from Singapore Changi Airport.
+Millenia Tower is a 218 m, 41-storey skyscraper at Marina Centre in Singapore, next to Promenade MRT station.
+The building is located in Millenia Singapore and is the tallest building of the development.

 Arts and architecture

 It is designed by Pritzker Prize laureate Kevin Roche.
 The square footprint rests on four illuminated cylinders which in turn frames a striking glass lobby.
 The tower is crowned with a massive pyramidal roof which is the tallest focal point of the entire development.

-At the five storey tall lobby is a spectacular mural entitled “Rising” by acclaimed artist Frank Stella.
+At the five storey tall lobby is a spectacular mural entitled “Rising” by artist Frank Stella.
 Millenia Tower also houses the giant pumpkin sculpture by Yayoi Kusama, one of the world's most influential artists.